dbrugne/donut/README.md

 - [ ] Introduce Redis
 - [ ] Introduce guest mode (= no ?) and allow guest option
 - [ ] Page Facebook
+- [ ] File transfert in one to one
+- [ ] Colorize a particular user messages in room

 Chat:
 - [ ] Replace user_id by username in user:profile request